 The diagnosis is usually made by the doctor recognising the rounded lumps on the skin on the typical sites.
-Occasionally it is necessary for a skin biopsy to be done to confirm the diagnosis.
+If there is any doubt, a skin biopsy may be performed to confirm the diagnosis.
 This involves the removal of a small sample of skin under local anesthetic by the doctor in the hospital.
 This sample is then processed by the laboratory and then examined under the microscope.
-Additional investigations, usually blood tests and a chest x-ray, may be required to determine the underlying cause of EN.
+Additional investigations, usually blood tests, stool sample and a chest x-ray, may be required to determine the underlying cause of EN.